benitto3/parking_project/README.md

-# This is my first serious project based on Mask-RCNN.
+# This is my first project based on Mask-RCNN.
-I've used a fork of the original Mask-RCNN by Matterport with implementation of Tensorflow V2 by ahmedfgad.
-Huge thanks to Adam Geitgey for the comprehensible guide on using Mask-RCNN which this program utilizes.
+I've used a fork of the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) by Matterport with implementation of Tensorflow V2 by [ahmedfgad](https://github.com/ahmedfgad/Mask-RCNN-TF2).
+Huge thanks to [Adam Geitgey](https://medium.com/@ageitgey) for the comprehensive guide on using Mask-RCNN which this program utilizes.

 # Beginner installation steps for GNU/Linux (Fedora):